boanlab/vagrant-env/README.md

 if OS=centos then
   VERSION=8 by default

+else if OS=rhel then
+  VERSION=8 by default

 else if OS=ubuntu then
-  VERSION=18.04 by default
+  VERSION=bionic by default

 else
-  OS=ubuntu VERSION=18.04 by default
+  OS=ubuntu VERSION=bionic by default
 ```